brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-06.md

 potions that will identify a person using their blood or hair, but they're less reliable or take longer.

-In my universe, werewolves are technically a sort of fae.
+[^88-2]: In my universe, werewolves are technically a sort of fae.
 They are humans who are physically altered by a fairy curse, and as a result become 'pagan' not by choice but by the corruption of their spirit.
 Sirius told Harry that he and Remus will never go to heaven and so became pagans in a previous chapter, and this why.

-And yes, Harry and Voldemort reunite in the next chapter.